wavefrontHQ/docs/pages/doc/wavefront_acessibility.md

 * A redesigned color picker with a new color palette that is different for dark and light UI theme.
   ![Color picker for light theme](images/color-picker.png)
 * Keyboard navigation support in more UI pages.
-* Drag-and-drop functionality when you create or edit charts.
+* Drag-and-drop functionality to allow you to rearrange items.

 ## Wavefront UI Pages With End-to-End Keyboard Navigation Support